MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-license.md

 # Buy Sales app

-Copilot for Sales is an AI assistant for sellers in Microsoft 365.
+Sales app is an AI assistant for sellers in Microsoft 365.
 It connects to sales solutions to provide next-generation AI and customer relationship management (CRM) platform updates and insights across productivity workflows.
 Subscriptions are licensed per user and include access to Microsoft 365 Copilot.

-You can buy Copilot for Sales through the following sources:
+You can buy Sales app through the following sources:

 - Directly from the website
 - Through the Microsoft 365 admin center